Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Electrons runaway in an opaque radiation fluid

 by using Eqs.~(\ref{accp1}) and (\ref{scat}).

 The integration of the rate equation (\ref{prob2}) leads to the fraction (probability) of drifting electrons $N_e(T_\gamma,\gamma_e>1)$ out of bulk electrons $\bar N_e(T_\gamma,\gamma_e=1)$,

-Here we approximate $T_\gamma$ by the characteristic temperature $T^+_\gamma$ for the same argument discussed in Eqs.~(\ref{freet}) and (\ref{prob2i0}).
-Figure \ref{notherm} gives the numerical integration (\ref{prob2i}) that shows the non-trivial number of drifting electrons at ultra-high energies, which is in distinct contrast with the completely negligible one in the Thomason scattering case (\ref{prob2i0}).
-This non-trivial number $N_e$ of drifting electrons ($\gamma_e\gg 1$) means a superthermal spectrum in the high-energy tail.
+Here, we approximate the radial-dependent temperature $T_\gamma(r)$ by the characteristic temperature $T^+_\gamma$ for the same arguments discussed in Eqs.~(\ref{freet}) and (\ref{prob2i0}).
+Figure \ref{notherm} gives the numerical integration (\ref{prob2i}) that shows the non-trivial fraction $N_e/\bar N_e$ of drifting electrons at ultra-high energies, which is in distinct contrast with the completely negligible one (\ref{prob2i0}) in the Thomson scattering case.
+This non-trivial number $N_e$ of drifting electrons ($\gamma_e\gg 1$) means a significant superthermal spectrum in the high-energy tail, which could be relevant for observations of UHE particles.